 Who Can Volunteer?

-Although we are always looking for teachers, we also welcome applicants from diverse backgrounds and a wide range of experiences.
+We welcome applicants from diverse backgrounds and a wide range of experiences.
 Talk to us about your talents, skills, passions and expertise and we will find where best to place you.

 Tell Me More….

 Volunteers all live together in a house in Nalawondwa.
 It is basic but clean and secure.
 We have a house girl to look after the house for us and to cook us local food – although we cook for ourselves on Tuesday nights, traditionally pasta night….
 Lámha Suas covers the cost of your food and accommodation in Nalawondwa, water for bathing and electricity costs.
 We also provide volunteers with mosquito nets which are donated to the local clinic when we are leaving the village.

 We travel to work and around the local area by boda boda (motorbike).
 Everyone gets their own driver who will be with you every day.
 Volunteers pay for their daily transport.
 Lámha Suas provides you with your own helmet.

 See what past volunteers have gotten up to on our gallery page